lavague-ai/LaVague/docs/index.md

 For a step-by-step guide or to run LaVague in a Google Colab, see our [quick-tour](https://docs.lavague.ai/en/latest/docs/get-started/quick-tour/) which will walk you through how to get set-up and launch LaVague with our CLI tool.

+## 🎭 Playwright integration

+If you want to get started with LaVague build using Playwright as your underlying automation tool, see our [Playwright integration guide](./docs/get-started/playwright.md)

 ## 🙋 Contributing

 We would love your help in making La Vague a reality.